 The helm station is equipped with a set of engine instruments and alarms.
-These instruments allow the operator to monitor the engines' operational conditions.
-Close observation of these instruments allows the operator to operate the engines at the most efficient level and could save them from serious costly damage.
+Instruments allow the operator to monitor the engines' operational conditions.
+Close observation of these instruments allows the operator to use the engines efficiently and can prevent costly damages.
 The instrumentation is unique to the type of outboard motors installed on your Pursuit.
 Some or all of the following gauges may be present.

 This model may be equipped with Yamaha Command Link Integrated Information System®.
-Please refer to the Yamaha manuals for information on the operation of this system.
+Please refer to Yamaha owner's manuals for information on system operation.